momentum-mod/docs/content/docs/guide/map_submission/map_porting.md

 teleporters, spawn points, and triggers.

 They can be either **point** entities, which have a single position in the map, or **brush** entities, which are defined by a brush shape in the map.
-We can modify any properties in an entity _besides_ the position of a brush entity, such as a trigger.

 Entities are composed of _key-value pairs_, where the key is the name of the property and the value is its value.